sprangular/sprangular_cli/README.md

 # Sprangular Utility

-A tool for creating sprangular extensions and apps.
+A tool for creating sprangular extensions and setting up apps.

 ## Installation